ch3rn0v/dry/README.md

 This tool wouldn't have been possible without awesome Haskell community, [@haskellru](https://t.me/haskellru) in particular.
+[Semantic](https://github.com/github/semantic)'s staff members helped a lot to run their tool.
+And a great thank you to @python273 who sped up the process by helping with Docker.

 You can find the list of libraries used in package.yaml